KeepKindling/Baby-Book-Club/README.md

 5. Finally click save and refresh the page and the page will display the url to your published site

 ![upload page site](/assets/images/upload-page-p1.png)

+## Credits

+[TinyPNG](https://tinypng.com/)- Used to compress all images to save space and improve performance [FontAwesome](https://fontawesome.com/)- Used to import icons into website to improve user experience [GoogleFonts](https://fonts.google.com/)- Used to import the font "Grandtsander" in various weights.
+Sans-serif was the backup font.
+[AmIResponsive](https://amiresponsive.co.uk/)- Used to check if the site is responsive across differently sized devices [SlackCommunity]- Appreciation to students for the support and advice during the sites development My mentor Brian Macharia for helpful guidance